 Debt issuance costs under the Company's indebtedness are capitalized and amortized over the term of the respective debt instrument.
 Unamortized debt issuance costs are expensed when the associated debt is repaid prior to maturity.
 Debt issuance costs related to debt securitizations are capitalized and amortized over the term of the underlying loans using the effective interest method.
 When an underlying loan is prepaid in a debt securitization and the outstanding principal balance of the securitization debt is reduced, the related unamortized debt issuance costs are charged to expense based on a pro-rata share of the debt issuance costs being allocated to the specific loans that were prepaid.
-Amortization of debt issuance costs is included within interest expense, except as noted below, in the Company's consolidated statements of operations while the unamortized balance on the (i) Secured Funding Agreements (each individually defined in Note 6 included in these consolidated financial statements) and secured borrowings (described in Note 7 included in these consolidated financial statements) and debt securitizations are each included as a reduction to the carrying amount of the liability in the Company's consolidated balance sheets.
-Amortization of debt issuance costs for the note payable on the hotel property that was recognized as real estate owned in the Company's consolidated balance sheets (see Note 6 included in these consolidated financial statements for additional information on the note payable) is included within expenses from real estate owned in the Company's consolidated statements of operations.
+Amortization of debt issuance costs is included within interest expense, except as noted below, in the Company's consolidated statements of operations while the unamortized balance on the (i) Secured Funding Agreements (each individually defined in Note 6 included in these consolidated financial statements) is included within other assets and (ii) Notes Payable, the Secured Term Loan (each defined in Note 6 included in these consolidated balance sheets.
+Amortization of debt issuance costs for the note payable on the hotel property that was recognized as real estate owned in the Company's consolidated balance sheets until its sale in March 2022 (see Note 6 included in these consolidated financial statements for additional information on the note payable) is included within expenses from real estate owned in the Company's consolidated statements of operations for the year ended December 31, 2022.